Croxleyboy/IntuneAutomateMobile/README.md

 # IntuneAutomateMobile
-Access Microsoft Intune tenant metrics quickly on the go
+Get your Microsoft Intune Insights quickly and on the go.

 ![IntuneAutomate Mobile](IntuneAutomateMobile.png)